Icksir/pytorch/README.md

-# Pytorch exercises and projects
+# Pytorch Exercises and Projects

 Just a recopilation with exercises and projects.